shivanandpotle/EventTicketing/README.md

 SESSION_SECRET: A secret string for session encryption.

-Start the server:
+Start the server:  npm start

-Bash

-npm start
 🔒 Admin Access
 The system includes pre-defined admin credentials for authorized team members (e.g., Shiva, Vikram, Sanika, etc.) to access the /admin dashboard and validate tickets.